 - Pre-slab pour inspections

 According to Scott, drones are catching the interest of others at Moss.

 “I probably had six additional Moss people come to me and ask, ‘How can I become a pilot to fly missions for my group or on my job?
 How do I get the Skyward training?
 If I go get my Part 107 certificate, can I get involved?’” said Scott.

 With Skyward’s training and support, Moss is off to a great start.
 And Skyward continues to provide software and ongoing support to Moss.

 “The Skyward app itself is phenomenal,” said Ben.
 “When I came out of the coursework I was really comfortable with the questions, but there was still some trepidation on my part that I might break an FAA rule.
 Skyward’s software with LAANC integration gives me a lot of confidence.”

 Want to learn more about Moss and Skyward?

 Ready to kickstart your drone program?
-Visit Skyward’s Quick-Start page to get started.
+Check out Skyward’s Program Start Package to get started.